 Still, as adopted, the amendments have opened the door to the possibility, at least, of apartments being allowed in single-family residential districts.
 The plan that the Hebrew Home presented to Community Board 8 in September 2016 rests on the ZQA amendment.
 It is, however, considerably different from what was proposed in 2013.
 Instead of the 304 units proposed in the original plan, the Hebrew Home now asks that it be allowed to build a CCRC with 385 units.
 At the same time, the location of the units has been markedly changed, with approximately 270 apartments to be contained in the new building on the current campus, which, at 12 stories, would be at least 25 feet higher than any existing structure and thus significantly more visible than what is there now.
 The remaining 117 units would be located on the Passionist site in two new apartment buildings, which, at four and six stories, would be in sharp contrast to the single-family residential homes that surround it on three sides.
 Some 520 new parking spaces would be built to serve the 385 apartments.
 This project would set a dangerous precedent for the development of other large institutional properties all over Riverdale.
 This would forever change the unique character of residential Riverdale and its infrastructure.

-We are committed to protecting the Special Natural Area District, and we value the keystone elements set forth in the 197-a plan, the valuable guidelines that were set forth for good reason less than 10 years ago.
-The SNAD regulations can be found here.
-Recently developments in Riverdale have seen hundreds of trees chopped down, without any proper oversight.
-Members of the Riverdale Community Coalition have been drawing attentio
+We are also committed to protecting the Special Natural Area District, and we value the keystone elements set forth in the 197-a plan, the valuable guidelines that were set forth for good reason less than 10 years ago.
+Sign the petition to help protect R1zoning from becoming meaningless.